gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 ### Running Batch Jobs

-The Yen-Slurm cluster is comprised of 11 shared compute nodes that use [Slurm](https://slurm.schedmd.com/documentation.html){:target="_blank"} to schedule jobs and manage a queue of resources (if there are more requests than resources available).
-It is a batch submission environment like the [Sherlock HPC](https://www.sherlock.stanford.edu){:target="_blank"} cluster.

-To use the optimization software, we first need to load the required modules and activate the virtual Python environment before calling python in the Slurm script.
+To use the optimization software on the [Yen-Slurm cluster](/_user_guide/slurm/){:target="_blank"}, we first need to load the required modules and activate the virtual Python environment before calling python in the Slurm script.
 Let's save the following Slurm script to a file named `opt_test.slurm`:

 ```bash linenums="1" title="opt_test.slurm"
 #!/bin/bash